Projective characterization of higher-order quantum transformations: Discussion

 Finally, we rederived the proof of equivalence between combs based on quantum states, quantum combs, and networks based on quantum channels \cite{Bisio2018} as an example of the use of the projective characterization.
 This equivalence explains in particular why these structures feature a definite signaling direction, which comes with a clear physical implementation.
-The question of whether these are the only isomorphic constructions is left open for future work.
+One can wonder how often two differently defined structures with a common no signaling subset are equivalent.
+And how often do the structures based on the transformation connector (comb-like, which can present ICO in general) reduce in normal form to structures based on a prec (network-like, which cannot present ICO)?
+Preliminary results indicate these equivalences to be rare, but the question of classifying the isomorphic constructions is left open for future work.
 Another related but more general question that can be asked in terms of projectors is to determine for which base state structures a given construction based on the transformation reduces to a construction based on the one-way signaling composition.
-In other words, given an abstract way of constructing higher-order theories, for which base state structures does it reduce to a network?
+In other words, given an abstract way of constructing higher-order transformations, for which base state structures does it reduce to a network?

 Several aspects of the theory of higher-order transformations have not been explored here and remain open for future work.
-The composition of types in the sense of reference \cite{Bisio2018} has only been partially addressed.
+The composition of types in the sense of Ref. \cite{Bisio2018} has only been partially addressed.
 Knowing the projector characterizing a transformation is sufficient to know what will be the projector characterizing its set of outputs.
-However, if the input state structure is now restricted to a subset with a different projector, is there a rule to apply on the projector of the transformation in order to get the projector of the possibly now restricted output set?
+However, if the input state structure is now restricted to a subset with a different projector, is there a rule to apply to the projector of the transformation in order to get the projector of the possibly now restricted output set?
 For example, an $n$-comb takes $(n-1)$-combs as inputs and outputs a 1-comb.
 One can ask what happens when the inputs are restricted to the no signaling subset: when $(n-1)$ 1-combs are plugged into an $n-$comb instead, is the output set still the full set of 1-combs?